spyros-lytras/IAV_HA_pLMs/README.md

 ## Code and data for: Lytras, S., Strange, A., Ito, J., and Sato K. (2025).
 Inferring context-specific site variation with evotuned protein language models. *BioRxiv*

-- Note that protein sequences retrieved from the GISAID database have been ommitted from the repository.
+- Note that protein sequences retrieved from the GISAID database have been omitted from the repository.

 <br>